Russel88/CRISPRCasTyper/README.md

 rm data/Profiles.tar.gz

 # Tell CasPredict where the data is:
-# either by setting an environment variable:
+# either by setting an environment variable (has to done for each terminal session, or added to .bashrc):
 export CASPREDICT_DB="/path/to/data/"
-# or by using the --db argument:
+# or by using the --db argument each time you run CasPredict:
 caspredict input.fa output --db /path/to/data/
 ```